Braves vs. Royals: Betting Trends, Records ATS, Home/Road Splits

 Braves Recent Betting Performance

 - Bookmakers have not set a spread for any of the Braves' last 10 games.
-Atlanta games have finished above the run total four consecutive times, and the average total in this span was 8.5 runs.
+Atlanta's past five games have finished above the set point total, and the average over/under during that streak was 8.6.

 Braves Betting Records & Stats

-- The Braves have been favored on the moneyline 11 total times this season.
-They've gone 7-4 in those games.
+- The Braves have gone 8-4 in games they were favored on the moneyline (winning 66.7% of those games).

-- In games it has played as moneyline favorites with odds of -130 or shorter, Atlanta has a 6-2 record (winning 75% of its games).
+- Atlanta has a 6-2 record (winning 75% of its games) when it has played as moneyline favorites of -145 or shorter.

-- Based on this game's moneyline, the Braves' implied win probability is 56.5%.
+- The Braves have an implied moneyline win probability of 59.2% in this matchup.

-- Atlanta has had an over/under set by bookmakers 13 times, and have combined with opponents to go over the total in seven of those games (7-6-0).
+- Atlanta has played in 14 games with set over/under, and have combined with opponents to go over the total eight times (8-6-0).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.